Basil

 Key Constituents: Essential oils (mainly Estragole, Eugenol, Linalool, Thymol), Tannins, Monoterpenes, Sesquiterpenes, Phenylpropanoids, Camphor, Flavonoids (including Orientin and Viceninare), Magnesium, Vitamin C, Vitamin A, Vitamin K, Manganese, Calcium, Copper, Iron

 History/Folklore: Basil originated in India where it was cultivated for over 500 years.
-Because it is considered the most sacred herb, Indians call it “The Queen of Herbs.”
+Because it is considered the most sacred herb, Hindus call it “The Queen of Herbs.”
 It is often grown around temples devoted to the Hindu gods Krishna and Vishnu.
-In Indian, Ayurvedic medicine the herb is often used for its antiseptic properties and in China, Oriental medicine uses basil to promote blood circulation after birth and to treat kidney problems and stomach disorders.
+In Indian Ayurvedic medicine, the herb is often used for its antiseptic properties.
+In China, TCM (Traditional Chinese Medicine) uses basil to promote blood circulation after birth and to treat kidney problems and stomach disorders.

 For the Romans, it became an emblem of hatred that was associated with the scorpion.